 A variety of resources are available through Penn State Behrend to help you finance your college education.
 More information on each type of financial aid is available below, or check out these online resources for more information.

 Grants are financial awards based on need.
 They do not have to be repaid.
 The Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, PHEAA State Grant, and the Penn State Tuition Assistance Grant are all available at Penn State.

-Students who demonstrate eligibility for need-based financial aid may borrow money under several separate loan programs.
+Students may borrow money under several separate loan programs.
 Loans must be repaid when the student graduates or ceases enrollment.

 Scholarships are financial awards that do not have to be repaid.
 They are primarily based on merit, but financial need is often a secondary criterion.
 Penn State Behrend offers scholarships to students displaying academic merit and leadership potential, and a number of outside scholarships are also available through civic foundations, nonprofit organizations, companies, and high schools.